somatechlat/somafractalmemory/docs/CONFIGURATION.md

 - `POSTGRES_SSL_KEY`

 To disable Kafka publishing without editing source, set `EVENTING_ENABLED=false` in the environment; the FastAPI wiring will feed `{"eventing": {"enabled": False}}` into the factory.

 ---

+## Testing against real infrastructure

+- Set `USE_REAL_INFRA=1` to enable tests that bind to running local services (Docker Compose defaults: Postgres 5433, Redis 6381, Qdrant 6333, Kafka 19092).
+The `conftest.py` helper auto-detects reachable ports and exports them as environment variables for the tests.
+- Integration tests verify Qdrant vector presence deterministically using payload filters and will probe across collections to avoid scroll-order flakiness in large datasets.

+---